NorbertL99/LogicalGame2048/README.txt

 //////////////////Version////////////////////
 /////////////////////////////////////////////

-The version is 0.2.
+Version is 0.2.
 GUI updates, fields random number insert in random place update, score managament work properly.
 Core of moving table need to be create.
 Updates will be given soon.
+This version is 0.3.
+Added moveing fields down properly.

 /////////////////////////////////////////////
 ////////////////How to applay////////////////